 You’ll be redirected to the previous page.

-Click Customers to return to our SharePoint list.
+Click Customers to return to our SharePoint online list.

 You’ll see that the Reward Period End column has changed since we updated it to 120.